humdrum-tools/humdrum-documentation/guide/ch23/index.md

 timebase -t 16 magyar*.krn > magyar.tb
 ```

-Using **metpos** will allow us to create a spine with the metric
+Using <span class="tool">metpos</span> will allow us to create a spine with the metric
 position data.

 ```bash
 metpos magyar.tb > magyar.mp
 ```

-Note that **metpos** automatically echoes the input along with the new
+Note that <span class="tool">metpos</span> automatically echoes the input along with the new
 `**metpos` spine.
 At this point, the result might look as follows:

 ```bash